AmiraAli23/NLP/README.md

 Since the tokenizer column for each dataset was an object dtype, we converted the object to a string and concatenated each string using the `pandas.Series.str.cat` function.

-Using the Counter and the most_common feature, we analyze the top 10 most common words in each article.
+Using the Counter and the most_common feature, we analyzed the top 10 most common words in each article.

 For Bitcoin, the top 10 words are as follows: